awseward/GCBehavior.NET/README.md

 5. Check both of them again to see if one or both was actually collected by the GC

 \*Of course at this stage, this seems silly to check.
 There's no reason either of these would have been collected immediately after being created, but let's check anyway.

+###### Testing `MethodSubscriber`
+We expect that, after garbage collection, both objects we created (the `Publisher` and the `Subscriber`) got cleaned up by the GC.
+We can check this using the `IsAlive` property of each weak reference we held on to.
+If the property returns `false`, the object was collected.

+We would expect this outcome for the following reasons
+* Only the `Subscriber` holds any references to its `Publisher`
+* No references to the `Subscriber` exist anywhere
+  * Therefore, no references to the `Publisher` can possibly exist to keep it in scope

+Sure enough, both objects are successfully collected.